nyx-team/nyx/.github/CONTRIBUTING.md

 - `event` - Changes to an event, replace `event` with the event's name that has been changed.

 These can also be used when something has been added.

+#### Breaking Changes

+When there is breaking changes in your code please add a `BREAKING CHANGE: X` to the commit's footer.

+Where `X` is the message specifying where that breaking change happened, and/or why the change has been made.

 ## Making a command